Collector and CCB strings cut at comma. Group separator character cannot be allowed in collector and CCB strings.

 Merged v34/20880 into master.
 Ticket can be resolved.

 We remember from one of our monthly calls, that having a list of CCBs in CCB_ADDRESS, HTCondor will connect to all of them to listen for requests Communications and will start using one at random and fall back to the following ones in case of errors to send messages.
 We're waiting for the confirmation of this from HTCondor team about the CCB's behavior, in order to be more precise in the documentation about CCBs.

-#5 Updated by Lorena Lobato Pardavila 7 months ago
+#5 Updated by Lorena Lobato Pardavila almost 2 years ago

 They have confirmed that when you configure a list of CCBs, each daemon will register with all of the CCB servers that you give and include all of them in its sinful string.
 When a client tool, or another daemon tries to contact that daemon, it will try the CCB servers in random order until it gets a successful connection.